 Nepal Eye Hospital has witnessed several changes in the health sector of Nepal and experienced phenomenal growth in around half-century, with the establishment of its own technologically equipped modern facilities designed along the lines of finest and best eye hospitals in the region.

-Valuable assistance from various national and international agencies, along with financial support from the Government of Nepal, has made it possible for Nepal Eye Hospital to be a strong pillar in the history of eye care service in Nepal.
+Valuable assistance from various national and international agencies, along with financial support from the Government of Nepal, has made it possible for NEH to be a strong pillar in the history of eye care service in Nepal.
 Japan has become the biggest supporter of Nepal Eye Hospital since its establishment.

-With its six operation theaters and modern eye care equipment, Nepal Eye Hospital is able to perform around thirty eye surgeries and provides OPD service to over 400 patients every day.
+With its six operation theaters and modern eye care equipment, pioneer eye hospital in Nepal is able to perform around thirty eye surgeries and provides OPD service to over 400 patients every day.
 Nepal Eye Hospital has a team of highly qualified ophthalmologists, optometrists, ophthalmic assistants, technical staff, and management members.

-Nepal Eye Hospital was solely responsible for providing eye care services for about 20 million people of the country for an initial 20 years after establishment.
+The oldest eye hospital in Nepal was solely responsible for providing eye care services for about 20 million people of the country for an initial 20 years after establishment.
 To provide the best possible comprehensive eye-care services to all sections of society irrespective of caste, creed or economic considerations has remained the prime objective of Nepal Eye Hospital.

-Nepal Eye Hospital always aims at providing economically affordable eye health services in the region with the utilization of most modern and state of the art technology covering the three tiers of health care-prevention, diagnosis, and treatment.
+Nepal Eye Hospital always aims at providing economically affordable eye health services in the region with the utilization of the most modern and state-of-the-art technology covering the three tiers of health care-prevention, diagnosis, and treatment.